 Sodium caseinate: This type of protein is common in dairy products and junk food.
 It has been linked to autism and gastrointestinal problems.
 Visit this site for more specific information about sodium caseinate and calcium caseinate.

-Yeast extract: A popular food ingredients in many processed food, such as canned food.
+Yeast extract: A popular food ingredient in many processed food, such as canned food.
 It is toxic to the brain.

 Some of the most common neurotoxins and carcinogens to avoid in personal care products can be found here, The Dirty Thirty and here, The Environmental Working Group Cosmetics Database (good info on cleaning products too.)
 The Campaign For Safe Cosmetics is also an excellent resource.